BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     --thisonly
         outputs only definitions defined in the files on the command line, not those from imported files

+    --tr106=s(TR106a4)
+        indicates the TR-106 version (i.e. the bibref name) to be referenced in any automatically generated description text

     --upnpdm
         transforms output (currently HTML only) so it looks like a UPnP DM